tunroam/paper/intersection_proposal_report_spec/120question.md

 ## Research question

+To understand the research question(s), an example overview is given in
++@fig:onevpnconn,
-To understand the research question(s), we image a setup where the client connects to an AP using a VPN.
+where the client connects to an AP using a VPN.

 <!--